StefanNowacki/movies-site/README.md

 Install Django for the Python environment.
 The easiest way is to use pip by running pip install django.

 Open a terminal, input command: python manage.py runserver

+PROJECT'S CODE YOU CAN SEE ON THE MASTER BRANCH